culvertsoft/mgen/project_configuration_tabs/java_maven.md

 ---
 ---

 Using Maven (or ivy/gradle/sbt or similar) is probably the easiest way is to depend on MGen for java builds.
-Currently only snapshot builds are available.
-All you need to do is att 'mgen-javalib' as a dependency:
+Just add 'mgen-javalib' as a dependency to your application:

 For the current release (beta 0.1) :